Jobs for Georgia Graduates

 What are the JGG programs like and what schools have them?

-Currently, JGG operates two types of program models and offers one or both in 34 sites throughout Georgia.
-The Senior Program Model offers services to students in the 12th grade only.
 The Multi-year Program Model services begin at the 9th grade level.
 A student participating in JGG from the 9th grade through the 12th grade receives approximately 720 hours of curriculum/classroom contact.

 Examples from JGG’s curriculum include the following student and classroom activities: